 Is the Heikin Ashi candlestick chart different from a traditional Japanese candlestick chart?
 Yes!

 The two have similar appearances, and that leads some to think that they are the same, but that is not right.
-Below are two charts, exact same timeframe:
+Below are two charts with the exact same timeframe:

 Traditional Japanese candlestick chart: